-The independent radiological verification survey detailed in this report was performed in November 1995 under the FUSRAP program by members of the Measurement Applications and Development Group at ORNL, the independent verification contractor for this property.
+The independent radiological verification survey detailed in this report was performed in March and November 1995 under the FUSRAP program by members of the Measurement Applications and Development Group at ORNL, the independent verification contractor for this property.
 The DOE's policy to assign an independent verification contractor ensures the effectiveness of remedial actions performed within FUSRAP and confirms the site's compliance with DOE guidelines.

-This report describes the radiological verification survey of the residential property at 108 Avenue E, Lodi, New Jersey, conducted by ORNL at the request of the DOE's Office of Environmental Restoration.
-The property, a single family dwelling with concrete walks and asphalt driveway and an unattached metal shed in the back yard, was marked in 25-ft grids for the survey.
-A field survey drawing of the property is shown in Fig. 2.
+This report describes the radiological verification survey of the private, residential property at 112 Avenue E, Lodi, New Jersey, conducted by ORNL at the request of the DOE's Office of Environmental Restoration.
+The property, a single family dwelling with concrete walks and asphalt driveway, was marked in 25-ft grids for the survey.
+A diagram of the property is shown in Fig. 2.